Blog

 When I joined GlossGenius in the summer of 2022, one of the things that excited me most was getting to build a best-in-class Data team.
 I’ll grant that phrases like “best-in-class” can be a bit nebulous, so I’ll be a bit more specific – I wanted to build a team that cared about driving results.
 As a data professional I believe in the value of quantifying your business and product, but I am adamant that that value can’t be fully realized unless it’s in service of your company’s goals and long term success.

 Of course, that’s easier said than done.
 Data work is a combination of a lot of different things – technology, process, and even culture building.
 We’ve invested in all three over the past two years, and I’m incredibly proud of all the ways we’ve grown and matured in that time, as well as of the great many things that we’ve accomplished.
-Our team’s work has played a key role in finding opportunities and chasing them down – Glossgenius is a data-loving company, and it wouldn’t look the same without us being here.
+Our team’s work has played a key role in finding opportunities and chasing them down – GlossGenius is a data-loving company, and it wouldn’t look the same without us being here.

 This blog is meant to showcase how we’ve done that.
 Stay tuned – there’s lots of good stuff coming!